 Other essential nutrients for women’s health include:

-- B-6 helps with protein metabolism4
+- B-6 helps with protein metabolism

 The Power of B-Complex Vitamins for Fat Burning